Academic Catalog

 Pre-Law

 Students who attend law school and become accomplished professionals come from a variety of educational backgrounds and majors.
-Students may choose to major in disciplines considered to be traditional preparation for law school such as political science, history, English, philosophy, business and economics.
+Students may choose to major in disciplines considered to be traditional preparation for law school such as political science, history, English, philosophy, business or economics.
 Or they may choose such diverse areas as science, nursing, public health and education.

 Students will want to meet with the pre-law advisor as early as possible.
-This is absolutely essential, not only for identifying the best courses to take, but also to taking steps to become a competitive candidate for admission, preparation for the LSAT examination, the application process, financing a legal education, researching and identifying law schools to which they want to apply.
+This is absolutely essential, not only for identifying the best courses to take, but also for taking steps to become a competitive candidate for admission, preparation for the LSAT examination, the application process, financing a legal education, and researching and identifying law schools to which they want to apply.
 This is a process that spans the entire undergraduate education experience and should begin in the first year.

 The core skills and values important for law students and attorneys include: